Bi-intermediate logics of trees and co-trees: Preliminaries

+The proof that $\up U$ is closed for each clopen set $U\subseteq X$ is analogous hence we omit it. \end{proof}

 \begin{exa} Every finite poset can be viewed as a bi-Esakia space, when equipped with the discrete topology.
-In fact, since (bi-)Esakia spaces are Hausdorff, this is the only way to view a finite poset as a bi-Esakia space.
-Furthermore, since maps between spaces equipped with the discrete topology are always continuous, it follows that every bi-p-morphism between finite posets is a bi-Esakia morphism. \end{exa}
+In fact, since bi-Esakia spaces are Hausdorff, this is the only way to view a finite poset as a bi-Esakia space.
+Furthermore, since maps between spaces equipped with the discrete topology are always continuous, it follows that every bi-p-morphism between finite posets can be regarded as a bi-Esakia morphism. \end{exa}

-The celebrated Esakia duality restricts to a duality between the category of bi-Heyting algebras and bi-Heyting morphisms, and that of bi-Esakia spaces and bi-Esakia morphisms \cite{Esakia2} (for a proof, see \cite{Matins01}).
-Here we just recall the main constructions establishing this duality.
-Given a bi-Heyting algebra $\A$, we denote its \textit{bi-Esakia dual} by $\A_*\coloneqq (A_*, \tau, \subseteq)$, where $A_*$ is the set of prime filters of $\A$ and $\tau$ is the topology generated by the subbasis